Berulacks/git-jira-issue-selector/README.md

 The Issue Selector needs to be configured globally, once; and then again one time for every project.

-To configure it globally type: `git jira config global`
+* To configure it globally type: `git jira config global`

-To configure it locally type (while in a git repository): `git jira config local`
+* To configure it locally type (while in a git repository): `git jira config local`

 If these files are not found by default, the program will automatically generate them and prompt you to edit them.
-This only happens on first-run.
+This only happens on first-run. **The _Global_ configuration is applied every time the program is run, whereas the _Local_ configuration is specific to the git repo and branch you're currently in.**

 The program stores all configuration and cache files in `$HOME/.config/issue-selector`.
-Cache files are updated every time the user invokes the script with the `-u` flag, updates a configuration file, or the time specified in the `Refresh Interval` field from a configuration file changes.
+Cache files are updated every time the user invokes the script with the `-u` flag, updates a configuration file, or the time specified in the `Refresh Interval` field from a configuration file has passed since the program was last run.

 _NB:_ Configuration files are loaded in the following order: `Global -> Local -> Additional config specified by the user`